mcdonn/2019-lsa-dynamic-docs/README.md

 # Dynamic documents with R Markdown
-These slides summarize the basics of dynamic documents with R Markdown.
-For a more full discussion, see ... .
+These [slides](https://mcdonn.github.io/2019-lsa-dynamic-docs/dynamic_docs.html) summarize the basics of dynamic documents with R Markdown.
+For a fuller discussion, see [Yui Xie's description of *knitr*](https://yihui.name/knitr/).
 Also, see below for several helpful links.

 # Exercises
 These exercises contain some sample data from a phonetics study and a typological study.
 The exercises purposely use rather simple r code.
 The goal of the exercises is for you to feel comfortable using R Markdown and dynamic documents with `knitr`.